EthanPartridge/Compliment-Generator/README.md

 # Compliment-Generator
-C# Console Application that generates random compliments
+C# Console Application that generates random compliments.

 ## Overview
 This C# console application has 3 different compliment generation modes.
 The first mode is Randomizer Mode, which generates a random compliment.